oiv-an/Voice/README.md

 - `config.yaml` is created in the project root.
 - Default backend is `local` (GigaAM).
+- Local GigaAM is used only for short recordings (up to ~25 seconds); longer ones will fall back to Groq/OpenAI.
 - You must manually set API keys and (for OpenAI) `base_url`.

 ### Configure backends